-What’s The Difference Between Enameled And Regular Cast-Iron Cookware?
+What's The Difference Between Enameled And Regular Cast Iron Cookware?

-Always among the gold standards for kitchen equipment, cast-iron cookware is enjoying a new surge in popularity.
-Cast-iron skillets, pans and Dutch ovens are a must-have kitchen item for any serious home cook, rare vintage skillets are going for as much as $2,000 on eBay, and the internet is on fire with questions about how to properly use and care for them.
+Always among the gold standards for kitchen equipment, cast-iron cookware is enjoying a surge in popularity.
+Cast-iron skillets, pans and Dutch ovens are must-have kitchen items for any serious home cook, rare vintage skillets are going for as much as $2,000 on eBay, and the internet is on fire with questions about how to properly use and care for them.
 Questions like: Is it better than non-stick?
 (In some cases, yes.)
 Should I throw it away if there’s rust on it?
 (Absolutely not.)
 And more.

 But not all cast iron is the same, and the surge of availability in cast iron means it’s time to address another popular question:

-What’s the difference between enameled cast iron and regular cast iron?
+What’s the Difference between enameled cast iron and regular cast iron?

 Explaining enamel

 Vitreous enamel (glass particles that are fused to an underlying layer with intense heat) creates a non-porous finish that protects the core material of your pot or pan.
 It’s a great heat conductor, washes easily, won’t rust, can cook anything a standard cast iron pan can and more (ahem, tomato sauce).
-And — bonus — it comes in a variety of stylish colours (cult favourite Le Creuset releases a new colour every year).
+And—bonus—it comes in a variety of stylish colours (cult favourite Le Creuset has many colourful options).

 Durability

-Note: This article was originally published in 2018; updated in 2023.